 Throughout the tournament, they find that getting to and from games is quick and easy.
 There are plenty of air-conditioned buses and taxis, and the roads are clear.
 But most of the time they take the Doha Metro, which looks brand new and is simple to use.
-It's always just a short walk from metro station to stadium, where they can savour the atmosphere on the approach to another unforgettable 2022 FIFA World Cup™ game.
+It's always just a short walk from metro station to stadium, where they can savour the atmosphere on the approach to another unforgettable FIFA World Cup 2022™ game.

 The same transport system will allow fans to spend more time enjoying the tournament and will ensure short and comfortable journeys for citizens, residents and future visitors alike.
-Much of the transport infrastructure that will be used during the 2022 FIFA World Cup™ was already planned prior to Qatar winning the right to host the tournament, in line with the aims of the Qatar National Vision 2030.
+Much of the transport infrastructure that will be used during the FIFA World Cup 2022™ was already planned prior to Qatar winning the right to host the tournament, in line with the aims of the Qatar National Vision 2030.

 Hamad International Airport (HIA) gives visitors the ideal first impression of Qatar – state-of-the-art, welcoming and well connected.
-Fans arriving for the 2022 FIFA World Cup™ can choose to take the Doha Metro, bus or taxi directly to a match, with no stadium more than an hour away.
+Fans arriving for the FIFA World Cup 2022™ can choose to take the Doha Metro, bus or taxi directly to a match, with all stadiums less than an hour away.

-So this airport is not only a crucial part of the 2022 FIFA World Cup™, but it will also be important for Qatar's economy and in helping to bring the world closer together.
+So this airport is not only a crucial part of the FIFA World Cup 2022™, but it will also be important for Qatar's economy and in helping to bring the world closer together.

-At a local level, the driverless Doha Metro will be joined by light rail and tram networks in Lusail and Education City, home to Qatar Foundation Stadium.
-Lusail is a new model city, just north of Doha, where the 2022 FIFA World Cup™ final will be held.
+At a local level, the driverless Doha Metro will be joined by light rail and tram networks in Lusail and Education City, home to Education City Stadium.
+Lusail is a new model city, just north of Doha, where the FIFA World Cup 2022™ final will be held.
 Doha's new green transport options will be seamlessly linked to a wider rail network across Qatar and the Gulf region, opening up countless options to visitors.

 After the tournament has finished and the FIFA World Cup™ winners have been crowned at Lusail, Qatar and the Gulf area will be left with an invaluable legacy of sustainable travel.
 Qatar's new rail system will take cars off the road, giving people a cleaner, more comfortable and faster way to enjoy this special region.

 One of the most noticeable upgrades will be the addition of several expressways to connect cities, towns and villages across the country with high quality roads and urban arterial routes.
-Smaller local roads will be fitted with enhanced drainage systems, benefiting both the environment and local communities for years to come.
+Smaller local roads will be fitted with enhanced drainage systems, benefitting both the environment and local communities for years to come.

 The overall result of road works will be reductions in journey times and vehicles' environmental impact, and improved routes that can comfortably cope with current and future traffic demands.